2012 Ford Fiesta Interior

 - "While a 6'5" colleague raved about the head and legroom, something about the Fiesta felt a little claustrophobic to me.
 The back seat is comfy and has lots of headroom (tight on legroom, though) and the cargo bay is smartly shaped, though a bit small." -- About.com

-The majority of reviewers are impressed with the interior features on the Ford Fiesta.
+The majority of reviewers are impressed with the interior features in the 2012 Ford Fiesta.
 For the most part, though, they were driving the higher trims which come with more features and options and higher price tags.
 The base S trim comes standard with air conditioning and a four-speaker AM/FM stereo.
 The base stereo doesn't have a CD player, but it does have an audio input jack for MP3 players.
 A four-inch LCD screen, which shows audio settings, phone information and other data, is also standard.